Federal Budget: Government Adds $662B of Debt in Three Months

 Figure 9: Trailing 12 Months (TTM)

 The next two charts zoom in on the recent periods to show the change when compared to pre-Covid.
+These charts show spending and revenue on a trailing 12 month basis period over period.

 Figure 10: Annual Federal Receipts